devanshuThakar/Computational-Fluid-Dynamics/lid-driven-flow/README.md

 ## Lid driven cavity flow
  The standard benchmark problem of lid-driven cavity flow in computational fluid dynamics is solved using differnt methods.
 Methods like (Quassi) Rhie-chow interpolation, SIMPLE method and Naive method are coded to solve the problem.
 A Finite Volume (FV) approch was adopted.

  Rhie-chow interpolation method is used to solve the unsteady Navier-Stokes equation.
-An explicit euler scheme and second-order central differencing scheme was used for convective terms.
+An explicit euler scheme and second-order central differencing scheme was used for convection and diffusion terms.
 A collocated grid for pressure and velocity was used.
 SIMPLE (Semi-Implicit Method for Pressure Linked Equations) was used to solve the steady state Navier-Stokes equation in a staggered mesh arrangement.

  A brief description of codes is written as follows :
  * PART_1_Rhie_chow.m contains the Rhie-chow interpolation scheme.
 It uses Conv_Diff.m to evalute Convection and Diffusion terms.